A convergent interacting particle method and computation of KPP front speeds in chaotic flows: Convergence analysis of the Lagrangian particle method

 We will prove the solution operator $\prod_{j = 0}^{M-1}e^{\Delta t\mathcal{L}(t_j)}e^{\Delta t \mathcal{C}(t_j)}$ obtained by the Lie-Trotter operator splitting method converges to the solution operator $\mathcal{U}(T,0)$ in certain operator norm as $\Delta t$ approaches zero.
 As a consequence of this convergence result, we can further prove the convergence of the principal eigenvalue associated with these two solution operators.

 To make our paper self-contained, we collect several fundamental results for abstract linear evolution equations by semigroup theory in \ref{Sec:SemigroupTheory}.
-We begin with following lemma, which is as a special case of Theorem 1 in \cite{stewart1974generation}. \begin{lem} Let $t$ be fixed.
-If $\textbf{b}(t,{\bf x})$ and $c(t,{\bf x})$ are smooth and bounded, then the operator $\mathcal{A}(t)$ defined in \eqref{DefinitionOperatorA} is a strongly elliptic operator on $\mathbb{T}^d$.
-Moreover, $\mathcal{A}(t)$ generates an analytic semigroup $e^{\cdot \mathcal{A}(t)}$ in $L^p(\mathcal{D})$, for all $1 \le p \le \infty $. \end{lem}
+We begin with the following lemma, which is as a special case of Theorem 1 in \cite{stewart1974generation}. \begin{lem} For any fixed $t$, if $\textbf{b}(t,{\bf x})$ and $c(t,{\bf x})$ are smooth and bounded, then the operator $\mathcal{A}(t)$ defined in \eqref{DefinitionOperatorA} is a strongly elliptic operator on $\mathbb{T}^d$.
+Moreover, $\mathcal{A}(t)$ generates an analytic semigroup $e^{\cdot \mathcal{A}(t)}$ in $L^p(\mathbb{T}^d)$, for all $1 \le p \le \infty $. \end{lem}

 We will prove that, in our non-autonomous parabolic equation setting, the assumptions made in \ref{Sec:SemigroupTheory} are all satisfied, so we can obtain the error of the operator splitting method in approximation the non-autonomous parabolic operator.